 Although this research may confirm our experience of the mood-altering effect of sound, we already know a lot about the negative effects of hearing loss on psychological wellbeing.
 Those with hearing loss often experience anxiety at the expectation that they will be able to communicate easily in social settings and everyday life.
 Some become very frustrated when faced with their inability to communicate with others, and this frustration may cycle back into more anxiety or even depression.
 Added to these effects is the tendency for those with hearing loss to become isolated.
 For instance, those who feel anxious about the need to communicate in social settings may shy away from social interaction, not only in the form of big parties and loud dinners, but even in everyday encounters with people out-and-about.
 This isolation can feed back into the feelings of anxiety and depression, as well.

 Visit Us at Hearing Group

-Treating hearing loss supports a healthier lifestyle – and can help improve your mood by reconnecting you to the sounds you love.
+Hearing loss treatment supports a healthier lifestyle – and can help improve your mood by reconnecting you to the sounds you love.
 If you have a hearing loss, the use of hearing aids brings significant benefits to your overall health and well-being.
 At Hearing Group, we provide comprehensive hearing tests and hearing aid fittings.
 If a hearing loss is detected, our team will work with you to find the perfect devices to treat your hearing needs.